Layout3D

 class | string | "" | Additional CSS classes to apply to the component |

-ref | BaseComponentRef | undefined | Retrieves the component’s DOM element and assigns it to a variable.
-The HTML element can be accessed using the element property of the returned ref object. |
+ref | HTMLDivElement | undefined | Retrieves the component’s DOM element and assigns it to a variable. |

 distance | string | 0 | Defines the perspective distance (z-plane to user).
-Use valid CSS unit values (e.g., px , em , % ). |
+Use valid CSS unit values (e.g., px, em, %). |

 Setting Up a 3D Scene